 The Mythical Golden Trout

-When Wyatt, the local sheriff, catches wind of what happened, he deputizes three of his clueless friends and sets out to track the family down and steal it from them.
-In a desperate bid to escape, Ray leads his family on a trek deep into the back country — with the well-armed posse hot on their trail.
+When Wyatt, the local police chief, catches wind of what happened, he deputizes three of his oblivious friends and sets off to track them down.
+In a desperate bid to escape, Ray leads his family into the back country with the well-armed posse hot on their trail.